-- 13. Can children be randomised to the synthetic neutralising antibodies arm of RECOVERY? - Yes, individual investigators may choose to randomise children (≥12 years and ≥40kg) to synthetic neutralising antibodies for children with acute respiratory presentation of COVID-19, where it is available in a specific research site and local investigators consider this appropriate for that child.
-Synthetic neutralising antibodies are contra-indicated in children who have received IVIg during current admission.
+- 13. Can children be randomised to the synthetic neutralising antibodies arm of RECOVERY?
+Yes, individual investigators may choose to randomise children (≥12 years and ≥40kg) to synthetic neutralising antibodies for children with acute respiratory presentation of COVID-19, where it is available in a specific research site and local investigators consider this appropriate for that child.
+Synthetic neutralising antibodies are contraindicated in children who have received IVIg during current admission.
 In addition, for children with PIMS-TS, this should be marked as unsuitable. - 14.
-What if the child is already taking azithromycin or other macrolides (prophylaxis or treatment dose)?
-The patient can be entered into the trial but will not be randomised to the azithromycin arm, this should be marked as unsuitable. - 15.
-Can we proceed directly to the second randomisation (standard care vs. tocilizumab)?
-No, the patient must go through the mandatory 1st randomisation.
-Once you have completed the 1st randomisation online, the option for the 2nd randomisation will appear.
-You can start the two allocated interventions at the same time, if necessary. - 16.
+Can we proceed directly to the 2nd stage randomisation (standard care vs. tocilizumab)?
+If a child with PIMS-TS has already received a dose of intravenous immunoglobulin (IVIg) and steroids, the patient can be entered into the trial but will not be randomised to the IVIg or methylprednisolone arm, this should be marked as unsuitable.
+From December 2020, there is now the option to randomise directly to randomisation 2, in children with PIMS-TS. - 15.
 Are all patients with PIMS-TS suitable for the second randomisation (standard care vs. tocilizumab)?
 No. Children with mild-moderate PIMS-TS are likely to be unsuitable for randomisation to 2nd stage interventions, unless they clinically deteriorate or there is failure to respond to 1st stage randomisation, with evidence of ongoing fever and inflammation.
-Children with more severe disease would be suitable for 2nd stage randomisation, if they fail to respond to 1st stage interventions, with ongoing evidence of fever and inflammation. - 17.
+Children with more severe disease would be suitable for 2nd stage randomisation, if they fail to respond to 1st stage interventions, with ongoing evidence of fever and inflammation. - 16.
 What if the child is on regular tocilizumab?
 The patient can only be entered into 1st randomisation.
 The patient cannot be entered into the 2nd randomisation if there has been treatment with anti-interleukin 6, anti-interleukin 6 receptor antagonists, or Janus Kinase inhibitors within the 30 days prior to 2nd randomisation.